Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-6192 is a high-severity use-after-free vulnerability discovered in Google Chrome's Profiler component prior to version 137.0.7151.119.
-The vulnerability was reported by security researcher Chaoyuan Peng (@ret2happy) on May 31, 2025, and was subsequently patched in the stable channel update (Chrome Release).
+A high-severity vulnerability (CVE-2025-6192) was discovered in Google Chrome versions prior to 137.0.7151.119.
+The vulnerability was identified as a Use-after-free issue in the Metrics component, which could allow remote attackers to exploit heap corruption through a specially crafted HTML page.
+The issue was reported by security researcher Chaoyuan Peng (@ret2happy) on May 31, 2025, and was subsequently patched in Chrome version 137.0.7151.119 (Chrome Release).

 Source: This report was generated using AI